rick-heig/nvme_csd/firmware/latency/README.md

 Of course only the number of entries that are filled make sense, so it is best to fill them fully (1,000 commands) during a benchmark before extracting them.
 If not fully filled, simply take the first entries corresponding the to number of statistics filled.

+The binary buffers can be converted to CSV with the program [csv_from_buffer.cpp](./csv_from_buffer/csv_from_buffer.cpp) which can be run either on the host or the CSD.

 ## Filtering

 It is possible to filter the recorded time stamps based on command read/write size.
 This is useful when you want to benchmark a particular size (e.g., 16kB) of read/write commands.